8 min read

 Effective collaboration requires a lot from your people.
-And having the right skill set can help collaboration thrive.
-Here are six skills that make collaboration happen (and how you can foster them in your people).
+Here are six collaboration skills that you can help employees foster.

 Collaboration is all about bringing people together from different departments, locations, and teams, then focusing their efforts on a common goal.
 But it can’t happen unless everyone’s on the same page, skill-wise.
 Collaboration is a process, but collaborating well is a skill that’s honed over time.